kajencik/3DMolecules/README.md

 Enjoy exploring molecules in 3D with clean, maintainable, tested code! 🧬

 Questions?
 Check the documentation files or open an issue on GitHub.

+---

+## 🤖 Disclaimer

+*This entire README was lovingly crafted by an AI assistant at the behest of a human who found the "Create README" button too far away from the coffee cup.
+No humans were harmed in the making of this documentation, though several were mildly inconvenienced by having to actually read it.*

+*The code, however, is legit.
+The human did write that.
+Mostly.
+We think. 😉*